Raising awareness of heart failure - the 'silent epidemic'

 Have you had a heart attack or damage to your heart valves?

-Texas Heart Institute at St. Luke's Episcopal Hospital wants you to know that you could be one of the 5 million people suffering from heart failure.
+Texas Heart Institute wants you to know that you could be one of the 5 million people suffering from heart failure.

-The Heart Failure Society of America was instrumental in having the week of Valentine's Day declared as National Heart Failure Awareness Week by the U.S. Senate in 2000.
+The Heart Failure Society of America was instrumental in having the week of Valentine's Day declared as National Heart Failure Awareness Week.

 Heart failure sometimes is called the "silent epidemic" because symptoms often are mistaken as signs of "just getting older."
 Common symptoms include shortness of breath, fatigue, ankle swelling and chest congestion.

-Texas Heart Institute at St. Luke's Episcopal Hospital was the first hospital in Texas to become accredited as a Heart Failure Institute by the Healthcare Accreditation Colloquium.
+CHI St. Luke's was the first hospital in Texas to become accredited as a Heart Failure Institute by the Healthcare Accreditation Colloquium.
 The accreditation is based on proficiency in managing heart failure, placing emphasis on both quantity and quality of life.

 For more information on heart failure and treatment options, please visit: